Build a Pluggable Web Widget: Part 2 (Advanced)

 After altering this code, do the following to see your changes:

-2. In Mendix Studio Pro, press F4 to synchronize your app directory.
+1. In Studio Pro, press F4 to synchronize your app directory.

 Explaining the code:

-• The componentDidMount is a lifecycle method of the React component, and is only called once
+• The useEffect is a hook used in a React component, and is only called once

 • The custom validator is registered to the attribute, and is called after each setValue call — the new value is only accepted when the validator returns no string